22.214.171.124 PES concessional study-load students

 66% concessional study-loads for secondary students would usually apply only to non-school students.
 This is because a secondary school determines what a school student's full-time workload is, so the need to apply the 66% concession is unlikely to arise.

-Explanation: A 'secondary school' is defined in the determination of educational institutions and courses as an institution located in Australia that is either a government secondary school or a non-government secondary school that is recognised as a secondary school (under the law of a state or territory; or for the payment of government capital or recurrent grants; or for the payment of government bursaries or allowances to its students).
+Explanation: A 'secondary school' is defined in the Student Assistance (Education Institutions and Courses) Determination 2019 as an institution located in Australia that is either a government secondary school or a non-government secondary school that is recognised as a secondary school (under the law of a state or territory; or for the payment of government capital or recurrent grants; or for the payment of government bursaries or allowances to its students).

 How is 66% concessional study-load measured?